Nicole M. Thompson, ARNP

 Over 60 million people in the United States suffer from allergies and the number is rising.
 Allergies are hypersensitive reaction of the immune system toward a natural substance such as dust, animal dander or pollen.
 This over reaction causes chronic and sometimes debilitating symptoms such as runny nose, nasal congestion, itchy watery eyes, asthma and skin disorders.

 Evaluation of Allergies

-Same day allergy skin testing with extreme accuracy done in our centrally located offices under close observation.
-You can leave our office knowing exactly what you are allergic to.
+We perform same-day, extremely accurate allergy skin testing in our centrally located offices under close observation.
+You can leave our office knowing exactly to what you are allergic to.
 On occasion, coordinating laboratory services may be ordered.

 Treatment of Allergies

-Avoidance measures, prescribed medication such as antihistamines, decongestants inhaled nasal steroids, asthma inhalers and other anti-inflammatory medicines are recommended for patients, but when enough relief isn’t obtained Allergy immunotherapy (Allergy Shots) may considerably reduce and in some cases completely remove allergy symptoms.
+We recommend avoidance measures, prescribed medication such as antihistamines, decongestants inhaled nasal steroids, asthma inhalers and other anti-inflammatory medicines, but when enough relief isn’t obtained, allergy immunotherapy (allergy shots) may considerably reduce and in some cases completely remove allergy symptoms.
 This is known as allergy desensitization and can last for many years.
-Allergy shots is the only treatment that targets the underlying cause allergies and alters the natural course of the disease.
+Allergy shots is the only treatment that targets the underlying causes of allergies and alters the natural course of the disease.